-Electrical power equipment generate electromagnetic fields during operation.
+Electrical power equipment generate electric fields during operation.
 Potentially lethal malfunctions can occur in medical implants, e.g. pacemakers, in the vicinity of electrical power equipment.
 Data may be lost on magnetic or electronic data carriers.

-- Protect the personnel working in the plant by taking appropriate measures, such as erecting identifying markings, safety barriers and warning signs and giving safety talks. - Observe the nationally applicable health and safety regulations. - It is forbidden for people with pacemakers to be close to the machine. - Do not carry any magnetic or electronic data media.
+- It is forbidden for people with pacemakers to enter the vicinity of the machine. - Protect the personnel working in the plant by taking appropriate measures, such as erecting identifying markings, safety barriers and warning signs and giving safety talks. - Observe the nationally applicable health and safety regulations. - Do not carry any magnetic or electronic data media.